 - Navigation is not too difficult.
 Simply make your way around the lake in a clockwise direction.
 That is of course, unless you have a special affinity to the Bon faith, in which case you should walk in a counter-clockwise direction.

 - A good chunk of the hike is along the lake’s rocky shore, with the occasional detour inland to avoid boggy/marshy areas.

-- Watch out for Tiben mastiffs.
-I was surrounded by four of these extremely territorial dogs not far from Langbona Monastery, and it was only some serious ‘Errol Flynn/Zorro’ action with my trekking pole that saved me from a potentially nasty situation (see the Health & Safety page under the “Developing World” drop down menu, for tips on dealing with aggressive canines).
+- Watch out for Tibetan mastiffs.
+I was surrounded by four of these extremely territorial dogs not far from Langbona Monastery, and it was only some serious ‘Errol Flynn/Zorro’ action with my trekking pole that saved me from a potentially nasty situation.

 - The views from the hilltop monasteries of Gossul and Chiu Monasteries are arguably the finest of the entire Kora.

-- Another highlight are the numerous Mani Walls you will pass along the way.
+- Another highlight is the numerous Mani Walls you will pass along the way.